GFW-knocker/gfw_resist_tls_proxy/README.md

 <code>fragment_size=17 byte  ,  fragment_sleep=0.03 sec -> too small chunk with less delay -> work good</code><br>
 <code>too big chunk -> assembled by GFW -> TCP-RST recieved</code><br>
 <code>too small delay  -> assembled by GFW -> TCP-RST recieved</code><br>
-7. just surf the filtered web and enjoy!<br>
+7. just surf the web using your filtered sni and a dirty cloudflare IP !<br>

 # we are working on it to adjast parameters better
 it might be slow at initiating tls handshake<br>